 The symptoms depend on the variety in question and the environmental conditions.
 Usually, damage is greatest on the oldest leaves and decreased progressively on younger ones.
 Sunken, white, angular or circular spots develop on the upper side of leaves, often surrounded by an irregular reddish line and a large yellow halo.
 On the lower side of the leaf lamina, these spots appear with a diffuse colored border instead.
-As the fungus develop and symptoms progress, the spots acquire a gray, velvety aspect, something particularly evident during humid weather.
+As the fungus develops and symptoms progress, the spots acquire a gray, velvety aspect, something particularly evident during humid weather.
 The disease is commonly found in the humid but cooler cassava-growing regions.

 The symptoms are caused by the fungus Phaeoramularia manihotis, which survives the dry season in old, infected leaves on the plant or on those laying on the ground.
 Under favorable conditions, it produces spores below the necrotic patches on the lower surface of leaves.
 From there, these spores spread to new plants by wind or rain splashes.
 The penetration into healthy tissues occurs through natural pores on leaves and as the fungus slowly colonize the plant, symptoms start to appear.
 Long distance spread can also occur when diseased planting material is transported to other fields or farms.
 Some weeds also serve as alternative hosts.
 It is usually not harmful to cassava plans and does not affect yields significantly if infestation is not severe.
 However, cool and humid, rainy weather favors the life cycle of the fungus and can increase the severity of the disease.

 As of today, no biological control measures are available to control the spread of the fungus.
 To avoid the disease, it is essential to use disease-free planting material and adopt the appropriate preventive measures.